astaba/tut_next_js/README.md

 The `/app/layout.tsx` file is called a **[root layout](https://nextjs.org/docs/app/building-your-application/routing/pages)** and is required.
 Any UI you add to the root layout will be shared across all pages in your application.
 You can use the root layout to modify your `<html>` and `<body>` tags, and add metadata.

 Since the new layout you've just created (`/app/dashboard/layout.tsx`) is unique to the dashboard pages, you don't need to add any UI to the root layout above.

+## Navigating between pages

+**Why optimize navigation?**
+To link between pages, you'd traditionally use the `<a>` HTML element. but using this options in React will launch to the server a new request, cause a full refresh on the client resulting in a sub-optimal user experience far from authentic [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) experience.

+### The `<Link>` component

+In Next.js, you can use the `<Link />` Component to link between pages in your application. `<Link>` allows you to do **[client-side navigation](https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating#how-routing-and-navigation-works)** with JavaScript.

+To use the `<Link />` component, open `/app/ui/dashboard/nav-links.tsx`, and import the Link component from `next/link`.

+As you can see, the Link component is similar to using `<a>` tags, but instead of `<a href="…">`, you use `<Link href="…">`.

+**Although parts of your application are rendered on the server, there's no full page refresh, making it feel like a web app.
+Why is that?**

+### Automatic code-splitting and prefetching

+To improve the navigation experience, Next.js automatically code **splits your application by route segments**.
+This is different from a traditional **React [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA)**, where the **browser loads all your application code on initial load**.

+Splitting code by routes means that pages become isolated. **If a certain page throws an error, the rest of the application will still work**.

+Furthermore, in production, **whenever `<Link>` components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background**.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!

+Learn more about **[how navigation works](https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating#how-routing-and-navigation-works)** and **[router cache](https://nextjs.org/docs/app/building-your-application/caching#router-cache)**.

+> **Good to know**
+> Prefetching is not enabled in development, only in production.